ch-1221-777/Forecasting_Consumer_Interest/README.md

 - Non-toxic materials in Home & Garden > Kitchen & Dining
 - Healthy descripions in Food & Drink

 **Google Trends** allows users to visualize how often specific terms are entered into Google's search engine over time.
 It helps analyze public interest and identify emerging trends by plotting the relative popularity of search queries which can be filtered based on different categories, by regions and/or time periods.
 Users can compare up to five search terms in a single query, and the results are normalized on a relative scale from 0 to 100, where 100 represents the peak popularity of a term.
-Since each query is normalized independently, this means that comparisons accross different queries require careful interpretation.

 **Facebook Prophet** is an open-source forecasting model designed for time-series data.
 It works by decomposing time series as a sum of three components: trend, seasonability and holiday effects.
 The model fits piecewise linear or logistic trends, captures seasonal patterns using a Fourier series, and uses indicator functions for customizable holiday events causing spikes or dips.
-To evaluate forecasting accuracy, Prophet supports rolling forward cross-validation where the model is repeatedly trained on an expanding window of historical data and then used to foracast a fixed horizon into the future.
-This tool can be used to assess how forecast accuracy changes depending on how far the prediction is made i.e. the length of horizon interval.
+To evaluate forecasting accuracy, Prophet supports rolling forward cross-validation where the model is repeatedly trained on an expanding window of historical data and then used to forecast a fixed horizon into the future.

-We first begin by plotting the data, we then use Prophet to fit the data and create a model to forecast one year into the future.
 The Google Trends data in this project spans the years 2010-2024.
+We begin by plotting the data, we then use Prophet to fit the data and create a model to forecast one year into the future.

 #### Natural Fabrics Trends